It’s difficult for a business to stand out in a competitive market.

 Ben & Jerry’s, known for its rich and varied ice cream flavors, started when two childhood friends took a $5 ice cream course.

-Ben Cohen and Jerry Greenfield’s ice cream went through various challenges and competed against established giants, including Haagen-Dazs.
+Ben Cohen and Jerry Greenfield’s Ice Cream faced various challenges and competed against established giants, including Haagen-Dazs.

 The company became a market leader by innovating, offering affordable pricing, and building a terrific loyal community.